NPann/MrVox2D/readme.md

 ```

 * **Deployment**: Dictionary generation is highly parrallelizable and the code
-provides a support for using Matlab Discributed Computing Server (MDCS).
+provides a support for using Matlab Distributed Computing Server (MDCS).
 Server
 configuration must be defined in the configuration file (see config/cluster_info.txt for an example).
-The example file is compatible with Matlab R2011b and the code will likely need an update
+The example file is compatible with Matlab R2011b and the code will likely need updates
-to be use with newer version.
-The code can also be compiled using Matlab compiler and deployed with another scheduler
+to be used with newer version.
+The code can also be compiled using the Matlab compiler and deployed with another scheduler

 ### Contribution guidelines ###